xcore/sw_display_controller/docs/system.rst

 The 4th thread of the project is used by the demo application.
 The name of the 4th thread can change as per user implementation (currently named as :c:func:`demo_full_screen_image_load` in the file ``demo.xc``)

 All the 4 threads run parallel (inside the 'par' statement).
-At any time, the user is expected to fill the LCD buffer with atleast one valid data so that the :c:func:`lcd` keeps refreshing the screen all the time.
+At any time, the LCD buffer expects atleast one valid data so that the :c:func:`lcd` keeps refreshing the screen all the time.

 Basics of Graphics LCD
 ----------------------